 If you don’t have enough to buy a place yet, I suggest looking into real estate crowdfunding with Fundrise to get long real estate.
 Instead of having to come up with tens or hundreds of thousands for a downpayment, you can invest as little as $500 into a Fundrise eREIT or commercial real estate deal.

-It’s free to sign up and explore.
 I’ve personally invested $810,000 in real estate crowdfunding to simplify life and generate passive income after I sold my SF rental house for 30X annual gross rent.
+Fundrise is my favorite real estate crowdfunding platform that offers private eREITs.
+Sign up and explore today.